Groovitation/issflyby/README.md

 ISS Flyby
 ========

-**Sends users notifications to Google Glass when the ISS will be visible overhead soon.**
+**Sends notifications to users' Google Glass shortly before the ISS is visible overhead.**

 live at issflyby.herokuapp.com